michaelxwang/michaelxwang.github.io/cat/tax/_posts/2026-04-17-proper-withholding.md

 For federal tax purposes:

 - Ordinary investment income (interest, non‑qualified dividends, short‑term gains) is taxed at your regular marginal tax rate.
-- For higher‑income taxpayers above the Net Investment Income Tax (NIIT) threshold (generally 200,000 dollars single, 250,000 dollars MFJ, etc.), an additional 3.8% NIIT applies to net investment income.
+- For higher‑income taxpayers above the Net Investment Income Tax (NIIT) threshold (generally $200,000 single, $250,000 MFJ, etc.), an additional 3.8% NIIT applies to net investment income.
 - Long‑term capital gains and qualified dividends are taxed at preferential rates; at the top end, the combined federal rate can reach 23.8% (20% capital‑gains bracket plus 3.8% NIIT) for taxpayers subject to NIIT.

 The cleanest way to handle investment‑income tax for many W‑2 employees is to push it through payroll: